OsbornePro/NovaKey-Daemon/README.md

 4. Use `nvclient` (or your phone app) with that pairing info to send a test password.

-5. Focus a text field and watch NovaKey type it for you (subject to the Auto-Type notes and Known Issues).
+5. Focus a text field and watch NovaKey-Daemon type it for you (subject to the Auto-Type notes and Known Issues).

 You can wrap `novakey` in systemd, launchd, or a Windows Service as you prefer.